 Choose Your Team

-Enlisting a dedicated group of people is the best way to ensure fundraising success, but it’s important to have a great leader in place to keep the project on track.
-This takes someone with the skillset, availability, and dedication to getting the job done.
+Enlisting a dedicated group of people is the best way to ensure fundraising success; however, it’s essential to have a great leader in place to keep the project on track.
+This requires having a leader with the necessary skillset and availability, as well as a commitment to completing the task.

-Is there someone in your congregation who often takes the lead, and who is looking for a way to get more involved?
-That person could be the leader you’re looking for!
+Is there someone in your congregation who consistently takes the lead and is seeking opportunities to become more involved?
+That person could be the leader you need!

-Here are some traits to look for when searching for your fundraising team leader.
+Here are some of the traits you can look for when searching for your fundraising team leader.
+Most leaders won’t have all of these traits; different traits will give your leader different strengths.

 • Steps up to help without being asked